Skip to main content

 Fjord Norway

-A paradise for surfers, the unsheltered peninsula Stadtlandet and the island of Vågsøy also have Norway’s oldest monastery ruins and three lighthouses that offer accommodation.
+A paradise for surfers, the unsheltered peninsula Stadtlandet and the island of Vågsøy are also home to Norway’s oldest monastery ruins and three lighthouses that offer accommodation.
 The village of Hoddevika has even established a reputation as one of the more exotic surfing destinations in the world (against some incredibly stiff competition!).
 The three lighthouses, all of which boast panoramic views of the sea, are called Hendanes, Kråkenes and Skogsnes.

 2. Island hopping north of the Sognefjord